ga-wdi-boston/wdi_6_js_demo_browser_events/instructor-notes.md

 7. Use a filtered event handler to have the buttons on each `word-list` item randomize that word's color (but not the button's color).
 This will require extracting the random color generator to a separate function, and that in turn will require attaching the event handler using `$.proxy` so `this` in the event handler will refer to `DemoApp` and not the event target.

 8. Have the color-randomizing buttons in the word list remove themselves when clicked.
 This will require referring to `event.target` since `this` is no longer the event target.

+9. Have the "Randomize all!" button randomize the colors of all the words in the word list, using `.each` to apply the color-changing event handler to all the list items.